Thank you so much for considering a funeral collection for Pancreatic Cancer UK.

 London, SE1 7SP

-If you aren’t able to print the form, please include a note telling us who your donations are in memory of, their relationship to you and your name and address, so that we can thank you.
+If you are not able to download our donation form, please don’t worry.
+Instead, you can include a note telling us who your donations are in memory of and your name and address, so we can thank you.

 Can I apply Gift Aid to my donations?

-If you’re UK tax payer, we are able to claim Gift Aid, on your own personal donation if you complete a declaration form.
+If you’re UK tax payer and pay enough tax*, we are able to claim Gift Aid, on your own personal donation if you complete a declaration form.

-Each donor needs to complete a separate declaration form.
+If you have collected donations from family and friends, each person needs to complete a separate declaration form so we can claim Gift Aid.
 We aren’t able to claim Gift Aid on donations from family or friends sent by you without this.

 Will all donations from family and friends be credited to our loved one?